 So while you are working on SEO, you are probably looking for other ways to get traffic now.

 One of the easiest and fastest ways to increase traffic to your blog is through Facebook Groups that focus on Share Threads.
+You can use share threads to increase traffic to your website.

 What Are Share Threads?